vihemy/full-stack-open/README.md

 - Returning to the frontend, this part covers testing React code and implementing token-based authentication to enable user login.

-### Part 6: Advanced state management

-- Moving state management outside React components.
-Introduces Redux for app state, along with React's context and useReducer hooks, and React Query for server state management.

-### Part 7: React router, custom hooks, styling app with CSS and webpack

-- Introducing React Router for view navigation based on URL.
-Exploring additional CSS styling methods, configuring Webpack for custom toolchain setup, and defining custom hooks.

-### Part 8: GraphQL

-- This part of the course is about GraphQL, Facebook's alternative to REST for communication between browser and server.

-### Part 9: TypeScript

-- Focuses on TypeScript.
-Using previously introduced tools, features are built into an existing ecosystem, writing TypeScript with predefined linters and codebase.

 ## Course progress

 | Part           | Status      | Exercises |